saltstack/salt/doc/topics/pillar/index.rst

             - sudo: ['bob', 'paul']
           key: users

-With this form, the included file, users.sls, will be nested within the 'users' key of the compiled pillar.
+With this form, the included file (users.sls) will be nested within the 'users' key of the compiled pillar.
 Additionally, the 'sudo' value will be available as a template variable to users.sls.